 San Antonio is one of those rare cities that combines food, scenery, culture and true beauty.
 The architecture and history make it a unique destination.
 The best part of the Alamo City?
-There are loads of free things to do in San Antonio!
+There are loads of free things to do in San Antonio with kids!

 Remember the Alamo!